mattb0101/interactive_fe_milestone/README.md

 * Opportunity and Experience cards and using them
 * screen showing up when landing on a space - DONE
     * Make these screens do something
-* Computer scores
+* Computer scores - DONE
-* Opp Card Removed from screen but not from actual array! opposite of push needed in here
+* Opp Card Removed from screen but not from actual array! opposite of push needed in here - DONE
+    * Needs to not ask for enrolling if used a card - Change from outer to inner and dont let enrol pop up.
 * Issue Coming out of CSS from square 50! didnt appear again and then broke...